Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 To be able to talk about observation, we also need to talk about "thingness" because they are *dual* to each other, in the sense that one isn't well-defined without the other.
 There's no observation without an observed object, and things are only knowable through their observable properties.

-To say a thing is, well *a thing*, implies a few things ab
+To say a thing is, well *a thing*, implies a few things about it:
+1. Locality.
+If I say, "I saw something!" the na

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNzMzNzg1NSwtMTk0NDE5Njg3NF19
+eyJoaXN0b3J5IjpbLTQwOTQ3MzA3NCwtMTk0NDE5Njg3NF19
 -->